ibm-cloud-docs/vpc/file_storage_vpc_cross_account_share.md

 ### Creating a mount target for a file share with the API
 {: #fs-create-accessor-mount-target-api}

 If the share's access control mode is `security_group`, then the mount target must be created with a [virtual network interface](/docs/vpc?topic=vpc-vni-about).
-When the share's allowed transit encryption mode is `user-managed`, the mount target's `transit_encryption` value must be `user-managed`, too.
+When the share's allowed transit encryption mode is `ipsec`, the mount target's `transit_encryption` value must be `ipsec`, too.

 Make a `POST /shares/{share_id}/mount_targets` request and specify a subnet and security group for the mount target network interface.
 The security groups that you associate with a mount target must allow inbound access for the TCP protocol on the NFS port from all servers where you want to mount the share.